maciej-trebacz/ff7-terraform/README.md

 ## TODO

+in system_13 there's a wrong type coercion (2nd param is angle offset, not model id):
+Entity.rotate_to_model(Entities.wild_chocobo, Entities.cloud)
+also this should use the direction component

 Map
 * changes are lost when changing current map, switching to a different tab or changing Alternatives
 * saving changes to alternative sections doesn't work